Deupree Cradleboard Collection

 Did you know?

-In certain tribes, cradleboards were designed to ensure not only the physical, but also the spiritual well-being of the baby.
-Some tribes took special care to select certain types of wood.
+In certain Tribes, cradleboards were designed to ensure not only the physical, but also the spiritual well-being of the baby.
+Some Tribes took special care to select certain types of wood.
 For example, the Navajos used the eastern side of a cedar, pinon, or pine tree.
-The Pueblo tribes preferred a piece of wood that had been struck by lightening.
+The Pueblo culture preferred a piece of wood that had been struck by lightening.
 Comanches have traditionally performed a special ceremony when the baby is placed for the first time in the finished cradleboard, using prayers and cedar smoke.

-Take a trip to the Red Earth Museum & Gallery, next to the historic Skirvin Hilton Hotel at 6 Santa Fe Plaza in downtown OKlahoma City, OK where you can see pieces of one of the best collections of cradleboards anywhere in the country.
+Take a trip to the Red Earth Art Center where you can see pieces from the Deupree Cradleboard Collection.
 Cradles that may be on display are the Cheyenne cradles that use elk teeth and shells as decoration, or buckskin covered Flathead cradles that have beautiful beading depicting flowers and leaves.
 You’ll also see children’s moccasins and boots (from over 100 years ago up to the present day), a toy cradleboard and dolls, and some clothing.

 Create your own art from everyday tools.
 Do you have a school notebook? or a backpack? or even a book mark?
 With a parent’s or guardian’s permission and supervision, think of ways that you can decorate it with painting, drawing, cut-outs, or other techniques.
 Think about symbols that mean something important to you (and that respect others’ beliefs and values!).
 How does your decoration communicate something about who you are?